Kenya VAT on electronic services

 - Jun 3, 2020 | Richard Asquith

 Kenya is considering imposing Value Added Tax on foreign providers of digital or electronic services.
-It has now launched a public consultation until 15 June 2020.
+This is in addition to a potential Digital Services Tax on gross revenues of providers of certain digital supplies to consumers.

 VAT on digital services